robotsorcerer/LevelSetPy/README.md

 - [+] Fix len of smooth in derivL computation in upwindFirstWENO5.py

-- [ ] data_proj is a lotta issue.
-  - This is particular to Dr. Herbert's HelperOC class.
-Could not faithfully reproduce interpolation scheme in python.

 - [ ] Tensor operators in PODS Function.
   - Todo Fall 2022.

-- [ ] Write POD projections and reprojections for lifting dynamics.
-  - Todo with Boris Kramer and Dr. Herbert.

   #### Derivatives Integration LF with Bugs
   - [+] upwindFirstWENO5a